Clayton Oliver: AFL career

-Oliver continued his strong performances throughout the start of the season and by a third of the way through, he was being talked about as a potential Brownlow Medal winner.
-Jay Clark of the Herald Sun wrote it could be one of the "biggest Brownlow Medal boilovers of all-time" and he could become the fourth-youngest Brownlow Medallist of all-time (20 years and 65 days) if his extraordinary form continued.
-After round eight, he was leading player of the year votes for The Age and 3AW and was sitting third in the AFL Coaches Association player of the year award.
-He was named in unofficial mid-year All-Australian teams by Mark Robinson and AFL Media and was named the tenth best midfielder in the league by Wayne Carey.
-Furthermore, Melbourne captain, Nathan Jones, said Oliver was the best young talent he had seen in his eleven to twelve years of playing AFL football.
+Oliver continued his strong performances throughout the start of the season, and, by a third of the way through, he was being talked about as a potential Brownlow Medal winner.
+Jay Clark of the Herald Sun wrote it could be one of the "biggest Brownlow Medal boilovers of all time" and he could become the fourth-youngest Brownlow Medallist of all time (20 years and 65 days) if his extraordinary form continued.
+After Round 8, he was leading player of the year votes for The Age and 3AW and was sitting third in the AFL Coaches Association player of the year award.
+He was named in unofficial mid-year All-Australian teams by Mark Robinson and AFL Media and was named the tenth-best midfielder in the league by Wayne Carey.
+Furthermore, Melbourne's captain at the time, Nathan Jones, said Oliver was the best young talent he had seen in his eleven to twelve years of playing AFL football.